 Continue reading: Block quoting in MLA style

-In-text citations are used each time you quote, paraphrase or refer to a source in the body of your paper.
-The in-text citation directs the reader to the correct entry in the reference list or bibliography.
+In-text citations are used each time you quote or paraphrase a source in the body of your paper.
+The in-text citation directs the reader to the relevant entry in the reference list or bibliography.

 Every citation style has different rules for how to cite your sources.
 Your supervisor or university will usually inform you which citation style to use.
 If you are allowed to choose, it’s important to consistently follow one style.